SarahYousefH/AI-Job-Scheduling-Program/README.md

 ## 📖 Further Reading

-For a more detailed discussion on problem formulation and the test cases used to evaluate this system, please refer to the [attached report] (Report_AI_Project.pdf) .
+For a more detailed discussion on problem formulation and the test cases used to evaluate this system, please refer to the * [Link to full report](#)(Report_AI_Project.pdf) .

----

-*For further exploration and more test cases, refer to the full project report.* [Link to full report](#)